Trivadis/plsql-cop-cli/validator-limitations.md

 ### [G-3160](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3160/): Avoid virtual columns to be visible.

-This check is not yet implemented.
+This check is not implemented.

 Requires `CREATE TABLE` and `ALTER TABLE` parser support or access to the Oracle Data Dicionary.

 ### [G–3170](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3170/): Always use DEFAULT ON NULL declarations to assign default values to table columns if you refuse to store NULL values.

-This check is not yet implemented.
+This check is not implemented.

 Requires `CREATE TABLE` and `ALTER TABLE` parser support or access to the Oracle Data Dicionary.